 Monthly salary as published annually

-Keep individual Mass stipends:
+Keep individual Mass stipends and, possibly, also receive:

 $292 per month in lieu of stipends ($3,500 per year)